 Your rental properties are an important investment, and how you maintain them will go a long way toward protecting that investment.
 One key part of good rental maintenance is the right use of interior painting.
-What should you know about painting rental units and common areas you own?
+What should you know about painting Pittsburgh rental property, units, and common areas you own?
 Here are a few important dos and don’ts.

 Do Focus on Neutrals

 One cardinal rule for nearly all landlords is to use a mostly neutral color palette for the units themselves.
 This helps attract quality renters as they can envision themselves living in the unit and their stuff inside it.

 Many landlords choose beige or tan tones, grey neutrals, and some soft pastel shades.
 But having a neutral palette doesn’t mean it must be monotone.
 Use different hues and complementary colors (such as white trim) to accent the walls when painting Pittsburgh rental property.